-The IRS Data Retrieval Tool typically becomes available the first Sunday in February and may be used 3 weeks after filing the federal income tax return electronically and 6-8 weeks after filing a paper federal income tax return.
+The IRS Data Retrieval Tool will become available on October 1 (with the launch of the 2017-18 FAFSA) and may be used 3 weeks after filing the federal income tax return electronically and 6-8 weeks after filing a paper federal income tax return.
 If the taxpayer still owes money for federal taxes to the IRS, the IRS Data Retrieval Tool will be available only after the outstanding tax balance has been paid in full.
 If no amount is owed to the IRS or a refund is expected, the 2-3 and 6-8 week timeframes apply.
 If an amount is owed to the IRS and is paid in full at the time of filing, the 2-3 week timeframe still applies, but the 6-8 week timeframe for manually-filed returns is replaced with a 2-3 week timeframe after the return is processed by the IRS.
 The IRS delays processing of such returns until June.
 If the taxpayer does not pay the amount owed in full at the time of filing, electronic returns will not be processed until May and manual returns until June, and the data becomes available 2-3 weeks after processing.